YuanSambo/Pong/README.md

 # Pong

-A simple pong game made using Unity.
+A simple pong game made using Unity where you can play 2 player or against an AI.